 Are Tactical Pens Legal?

-This is a perfectly simple question which -one would think- would have a clear and obvious answer.
+A perfectly simple question which -one would think- would have a clear and obvious answer: Are tactical pens legal?
 However, it does not.
 There are several reasons for this:

 1) The subjectivity of circumstances in which you may find yourself in while carrying a tactical pen.